KumbharShrikant/User-Management-System/README.md

 # User-Management-System
-In User Management System, I have to used Angular 16 version to create CRUD operations using Components, Services, Module, Routing etc.
+In this project, I have to used angular 16 version.
+Project Description -
+-I have created two components,
+  1.userUpsert component - Inside that create a user info form with validations.
+  2.userList component - Inside that display all records which created by user and edit and update functionality also added.
+-In both component added routing.
+-I have to create User module to register the components, service etc.
+-Basically I have to create CRUD operations.